 GEO 120 Survey of Physical Geography.
 3-4 cr.
 Characteristics and world distribution of physical factors which in combination form the natural environment: elements of weather and climate, climatic types, earth materials, landforms and earth resources.
 Two hours of lab per week.
-Field trips.
+Field trips, May not be taken for credit by students who have had Geography 123 or 124.
 LS.

 GEO 121 Atmospheric Environment of Humankind.
 2 cr.
-The interaction of man and his societies with the atmospheric environment.
+The interaction of humans and their societies with the atmospheric environment.
 EL.

 GEO 123 Physical Geography: Weather and Climate.
 4-5 cr.
-The form of the earth; earthsun relationships; elements of climate; characteristics, distribution, and significance of climatic types; the seas; natural vegetation and soils.
+The form of the earth; earth-sun relationships; elements of climate; characteristics, distribution, and significance of climatic types; the seas; natural vegetation and soils.
 Lab and field trips.
 LS.